divyadhimaan/system-design-playground/design-problems/web-crawler/main.md

 - A web crawler is a system that crawls the internet, discovers new pages, and indexes data for later use (e.g., by a search engine).
 - Crawler Use cases
   - **Search Engine Indexing**: A crawler collects web pages to create local index for search engines.
+A process by which search engines (like Google, Bing, or DuckDuckGo) collect, analyze, and store information from web pages so they can quickly return relevant results when you perform a search.
   - **Web archiving**: Process of collecting information from web to preserve data for future use.
   - **Web mining**: It helps to discover useful knowledge from the internet.
 For example, financial firms use crawlers to download shareholder meetings and annual reports to learn.
   - **Web monitoring**: Crawlers help to monitor copyrights and trademark infringements over the internet.